Canadian Forces adapts to address backlog created by COVID-19 pandemic

 Sadler finally has a plane ticket to attend training in January 2021.

-Inspired by his grandpa Lt.
-Ray Stauffer, who was also in the military, Sadler is looking forward to start serving his country.
+Inspired by his grandpa, Lieutenant Ray Stauffer, who was also in the military, Sadler is looking forward to getting started, serving his country.

-"Canada is famous for peacekeeping around the world, and I just want to be a part of that."
+“Canada is famous for peacekeeping around the world, and I just want to be a part of that,” said Sadler.

 It is still recruiting for several positions.
-Details are available at Armed Forces.
+Find out more at Armedforces.ca